Last Update: 3/22/22

 The bank lost.
 The foreclosure action was dismissed by the trial court (and affirmed on appeal).

-2. Sell it to a stranger.
+2. Sell or Convey The Property to a Stranger.

 One way you can end a joint tenancy in Florida real estate is to sell your interest in the property to a stranger.
-It is entirely permissible for someone who owns residential real estate in Florida to sell their interest to anyone of their choosing.
+It is entirely permissible for someone who owns an interest in residential real estate in Florida to sell their interest to anyone of their choosing.
 DAD, INC. v.
 Moring, 218 So.
 2d 451 (Fla.
 Dist.
 Ct.
 App.
 1969).

 Mother Sells Her Joint Interest to a Stranger